gardiens/Time-Series-Library_skeleton/readme.md

 this repo provides several features:
 - you can preprocess the NTU_RGB+D  dataset efficiently.
 The implementation is in the folder data_loader
 - you can train FEDFormers and AutoFormers on this dataset thanks to exp_Long_Term_Forecast
-- you can plot your results.they are stored in test_results after the test of your model. if you just want to plot the skeleton, you can look [here](https://github.com/gardiens/plot_skeleton_NTU_RGB-D)
+- you can plot your results.
+They are stored in test_results after the test of your model. if you just want to plot the skeleton, you can look [here](https://github.com/gardiens/plot_skeleton_NTU_RGB-D)

 I added on every folder a readme to help you to grasp what functions are supposed to do.\
 A [FAQ](https://github.com/gardiens/Time-Series-Library_babygarches/blob/master/FAQ.md#faq-questions-techniques-et-autres) is as well available for  any further technical questions.
 This comments are unfortunately in French.\